-The test costs $30 for each subject area or a total of $120.
+The test costs $36 for each subject area.
 Retests are available for $10 per section for the first two times.
-After three (3) total tries, the price resets to $30 per section.
+After three (3) total tries, the price resets to $36 per section.
 Examinees may schedule tests separately and only take the subjects they are prepared for.
 However, most of our students qualify for vouchers that cover the entire cost of the test!

 Examinees can test in the same subject three (3) times without a waiting period.
 After the 3rd attempt, the examinee must wait 60 days before testing in that same subject.
 The first two retests will be $10 if the retests occur within one year.
 An examinee must make a minimum score of 145 on each part of the test in order to pass.
 Candidates who are unsuccessful at passing all four parts only have to retest on the parts that do not meet the minimum score requirements.

 GED testing centers are located throughout Alabama, with two centers in our area at Wallace Community College – Dothan campus and Wallace Community College – Eufaula, Sparks campus.
 Prospective GED examinees can phone the testing center at 334-556-4249.
 Applicants must register and pay online prior to testing.
 However, the test cannot be taken anywhere other than an approved testing facility.

 Examinees only need to bring their ID with them on the day of the test.
 GED examinees must provide a valid photo ID, such as a driver’s license or learner’s permit, passport, national/state/country identification card, or any other form of government-issued ID card.
 An examinee must register using the exact name on his/her ID.